Skip to main content

 28 January 2022

 If you’re finding the cost of employee turnover unsustainable – you’re not alone.
-Hospitality employers across the country are struggling with the cost of recruitment as the industry faces a staffing drought coupled with unwanted levels of staff turnover.
+Hospitality employers across the country are struggling with the cost of recruitment.
+As the industry faces a staffing drought coupled with unwanted levels of staff turnover.
+In fact:

 But why is the sector facing these recruitment and retention challenges?

-So let’s explore how the hospitality sector businesses are responding, and how these strategies might help your business reduce the costs of both recruitment and employee turnover.
+So let’s explore how the hospitality sector businesses are responding.
+Also how these strategies might help your business reduce the costs of both recruitment and employee turnover.

 Closing the skill gap and minimise employee turnover in hospitality

-The sector is responding by igniting (or reigniting) a passion for the sector, getting a message out that there are careers in the sector and investing in employment practices.
+The sector is responding by igniting (or reigniting) a passion for the industry.
+It is laso promoting career opportunities and investing in employment practices.

 Businesses are using new tactics including ‘refer a friend’ schemes.
 Recruitment statistics show that 45% of referred employees stay with the company for over four years.7

 Hospitality is not for the faint of heart.
 Even before the pandemic, hospitality businesses demanded employees with passion and gusto for the industry.
 Small acts of reward and recognition can go a long way to improving morale and staff retention.
 Flexibility and listening to staff preferences when it comes to shift work will show employees they are valued.
-Employee benefits that address stress and mental health issues are beneficial in this fast-paced environment.
-But above all, employers that foster positive mental health will ensure their management team know how to open up to sensitive conversations with their staff.
+Employee benefits that address stress and mental health are essential in this fast-paced environment.
+But above all, employers that promote positive mental health will equip their management teams to handle sensitive conversations with staff.

-When you invest in your staff’s professional development, you make them feel like valued members of your team, which decreases employee turnover.
+When you invest in your staff’s professional development, you make them feel like valued members of your team.
+This, in turn, decreases employee turnover.
 E-learning, shadowing and manager coaching are some of the areas businesses are implementing.8

 Calculate your employee turnover rate

 Having high staff turnover can be costly.
-It is now more important than ever for hospitality businesses to revisit their recruitment strategy and elevate their efforts to recruit the best talent.
-Use our employee turnover calculator to see the cost of disengaged employees, loss of productivity and finding your next new recruit.
+Therefore it is crucial for hospitality businesses to revisit their recruitment strategy.
+Enhancing their efforts to attract the best talent has become more important than ever.
+Use our employee turnover calculator to assess the cost of disengaged employees, and the loss of productivity.
+It can also help you understand the expenses involved in finding your next new recruit.

 Sources